 The various steps in creating a Maxc directory are discussed below.
-After the directory is created, the application form goes back to Haychan Sargent who files the form and passes the new directory information to Kathi Anderson for updating message distribution list files and Lynn Harrington for updating the phone lists.
+After the directory is created, the application form goes to Kathi Anderson who adds the name to appropriate distribution lists, notifies Lynn Harrington for updating the phone list, then files the form.